Oculus Quest 2 128GB vs. 256GB: Which should you buy?

 Stuck between the Oculus Quest 128GB vs. 256GB?
 Both variants support the same features and have the same library of games, so the only difference is the amount of storage available and the price of each device.

-Once you pick it up, don't forget to pick up the best Quest 2 games (opens in new tab), and be sure to keep an eye out for all the great Quest 2 games coming out soon (opens in new tab)!
+Once you pick it up, don't forget to pick up the best Quest 2 games, and be sure to keep an eye out for all the great Quest 2 games coming out soon!

 Oculus Quest 2 128GB vs. Oculus Quest 2 256GB: Pricing and availability

 Meta originally sold the Oculus Quest 2 in 64GB and 256GB variants.
 In August 2021, it discontinued the 64GB version and launched a new 128GB version at the same $299 price point.
-Unfortunately for folks just jumping into VR, the 128GB Meta Quest 2 now retails for $399, and the 256GB model retails for $429.
+Be sure to keep an eye out for the best Quest 2 deals if that cost is too steep for your budget.

-Gamers who want to future-proof their console should at least consider the 256GB version.
 These days, many of our favorite Oculus Quest 2 games now tend to land somewhere around the 8-12GB range, and some people use their Quests to store local copies of movies or custom content.
 The extra space may very well be worth it for more hardcore VR gamers or media enthusiasts.

 Keep in mind the Quest 2 doesn't support expandable storage at all.
 If you choose the 128GB version, you may have to manage your storage space more closely to ensure you don't run out.
 So let's make sure you don't have any buyer's remorse.